-Oklahoma is an agricultural state, but at its heart it is oil and gas.
+Oklahoma is an agricultural state, but it also relies on oil and gas.
 The state is the fifth-largest producer of oil in the U.S. and No. 3 in natural gas production.
 But the oil and gas business presents issues for Oklahoma.

-A superfund site is an uncontrolled or abandoned area where hazardous waste is located.
+A Superfund site is an uncontrolled or abandoned area where hazardous waste is located.
 The Hudson Refinery site in Cushing, Oklahoma, is an abandoned crude oil refinery that was active from 1922 to 1982.
-The refinery made its way onto the EPA’s Superfund list because of concerns of friable asbestos and a number of other hazards.
+The refinery made its way onto the EPA’s Superfund list because of concerns about friable asbestos and a number of other hazards.
 Major removal occurred in 2002 and 2003, but asbestos was removed from the site as recently as 2011.

 In Cyril, Oklahoma, the site of the Oklahoma Refining Company was placed on the Superfund list for a number of hazards, including asbestos exposure.
-In September 2003, the EPA initiated a time-critical removal for asbestos-containing materials in above ground piping and vessels.
+In September 2003, the EPA initiated a time-critical removal for asbestos-containing materials in above-ground piping and vessels.
 Process towers and buildings were also removed because of exposure hazards.

 Oklahoma now enforces strict guidelines for handling and removing asbestos-contaminated products.
 Lawmakers adopted asbestos regulations from the Oklahoma Department of Environmental Quality and the National Emissions Standards for Hazardous Air Pollutants (NESHAP) in 1990.
 The NESHAP regulations require renovation and demolition notices to be submitted to Oklahoma’s Air Quality Division when asbestos dust is a concern.

 Asbestos exposure risks in Oklahoma were reduced during the past two decades, thanks to stronger asbestos regulations.
 While asbestos remains in older facilities throughout the state in the form of insulation, flooring and ceiling tiles and electric wiring, proper removal of asbestos-containing materials has become the standard among contractors.
-Cases of asbestos-related disease are expected to decline.
+Cases of asbestos-related diseases are expected to decline.